A Christmas Story: The Musical: New York City

 The production returned to New York for a limited engagement at The Theater at Madison Square Garden that ran from December 11-29, 2013.
 The principals included Dan Lauria, John Bolton, Erin Dilly and Caroline O'Conner reprising their roles.
 The character of "Ralphie" was played by Jake Lucas with Eli Tokash at some performances.
 The role of 'Randy' was played by Noah Baird.

 National tour

-A seasonal national tour of the show has run yearly since 2014.
-Directed by Matt Lenz the tour is based on the original staging by John Rando with choreography by Warren Carlyle.
+A seasonal national tour of the show began in 2014.
+Directed by Matt Lenz, the tour is based on the original staging by John Rando with choreography by Warren Carlyle.
 Sets are by Michael Carnahan, lighting design by Charlie Morrison and costumes by Lisa Zinni.
 The 2019 tour began in November in Sacramento, California at the Memorial Auditorium.
 The tour production is again directed by Matt Lenz, staged by Michael Rader with Warren Carlyle's Broadway choreography reset for the tour by Brooke Martino.
-In the most recent 2021 national tour, Keegan Gulledge and Blake Burnham alternated in the role of Ralphie.
+In the 2021 national tour, Keegan Gulledge and Blake Burnham alternated in the role of Ralphie.

+The tour relaunched in 2025 with 40 performances in 12 cities.
+The all new cast included Torben Mularski and McCager Carver on select performances as Ralphie Parker, Mark Stoddard as Jean Shepherd, Kirsten Bleu Kaiser as Mother, Gregory White as The Old Man, and Mason Burnham as Randy.